 "47 inches is basically 4 feet."

-No. That said, it's 3 feet 11 inches.
-Because of that, round 47 to 48 and your piece won't fit.
-That one-inch gap matters when you're fitting a cabinet between two walls, or cutting a header for a door opening.
+No. It's 3 feet 11 inches.
+Practically speaking, that one-inch gap matters when you're fitting a cabinet between two walls, or cutting a header for a door opening.
+Round 47 to 48 and your piece won't fit.
 Or you'll have a 1-inch gap you can't explain.

 Confusing Decimal Feet with Feet-and-Inches